 Ippel’s unit occupied Cemetery Ridge over the first two days of the battle.
 Facing Confederate Lt.
 Gen. Richard Ewell’s II Corps, the 82nd Illinois was forced into street fighting in Gettysburg on the first day, including a seven-hour stretch before clearing the enemy and reclaiming its base in the peach orchards of Cemetery Ridge.
 Over the three-day battle, the unit saw four dead, 19 wounded and 89 missing.

 Details of Ippel’s injuries weren’t noted in records, only that he died from them.
 The 5-foot-9 Ippel with blue eyes and slight frame would be buried at Arlington next to Michael Burns, who died on Feb.
-20, 1864 from wounds suffered months earlier as part of the Union’s 36th Regiment, A Company from Buffalo.
-Most likely, Burns died from infection.
+20, 1864 from wounds suffered months earlier as part of the Union’s 63rd New York regiment.
+He likely died as a result of wounds suffered at Antietam in 1862,

 Certainly, there couldn’t have been a large tree between the two, but the massive trunk near the curb has claimed half of Burn’s marker and now all of Ippel’s.
 A broken chunk remains in the tree.